J&J Medical Connect

 SUMMARY

-- A 6-month OL extension of a phase 3, 6-week, double-blind, placebo-controlled study assessed the long-term safety of CAPLYTA 42 mg in patients with major depressive episodes (MDEs) associated with bipolar I or bipolar II disorder.2
+• In a 6-month OL extension of a phase 3 study in patients with major depressive episodes (MDEs) associated with bipolar I or bipolar II disorder, mean changes from baseline observed in blood pressure and pulse rate in the CAPLYTA 42 mg group were not clinically relevant.2

-- Mean changes from baseline to day 43 observed in systolic (CAPLYTA, -0.53 mm Hg; placebo, 0.82 mm Hg) and diastolic (CAPLYTA, -0.83 mm Hg; placebo, -0.29 mm Hg) blood pressure and pulse rate (CAPLYTA, 0.76 bpm; placebo, 0.42 bpm) were minimal and similar between the treatment groups.
-No patients had treatment-emergent adverse events (TEAEs) related to an increased or a decreased blood pressure.
+• In another phase 3 study in patients with MDEs associated with bipolar I or bipolar II disorder, CAPLYTA 42 mg was associated with minimal changes from baseline to day 43 in systolic (-0.53 mm Hg) and diastolic (-0.83 mm Hg) blood pressure and pulse rate (0.76 bpm).
+No patients had treatment-emergent adverse events (TEAEs) related to an increased or a decreased blood pressure.4

-- Orthostatic hypotension was reported in 1 patient in the CAPLYTA 42 mg group and led to treatment discontinuation.
+• In a phase 3 study in patients with schizophrenia, orthostatic hypotension was reported in 1 patient in the CAPLYTA 42 mg group and led to treatment discontinuation.6

-- No changes in multipositional blood pressure, heart rate, or incidence of orthostasis were reported in the study.
+• In a 6-week OL study in patients with schizophrenia, no changes in multipositional blood pressure, heart rate, or incidence of orthostasis were reported with CAPLYTA 42 mg.7

 PRODUCT LABELING